 Boutique breweries, craft beer shops, and hip brewpubs are everywhere, providing visitors with a great opportunity to try out some of Chile’s most interesting and innovative beers.

-Another great option is José Ramón 277, near the Centro Gabriela Mistral Cultural and Performing Arts Centre in Lastarria.
-It’s a small, casual, friendly bar with a wide range of beers on tap.
+If you’re out and about in Lastarria, check out José Ramón 277, near the Centro Gabriela Mistral Cultural and Performing Arts Centre.
+It’s a small, casual and friendly bar with a wide range of beers on tap that successfully distracted us from our Santiago sightseeing one lazy afternoon.

-Growing up, Cottage Pie and Shepherd’s Pie were firm favourites in both our households, so when we heard about Chile’s traditional local version, Pastel De Choclo, we had to try it.
+Growing up, Cottage Pie and Shepherd’s Pie were firm favourites in both our households, so when we heard about Chile’s traditional local version, Pastel de Choclo, we had to try it.

 To be fair, Pastel de Choclo is really nothing like cottage or shepherd’s pie.
 Both sweet and savoury, this Latin casserole brings together a bunch of flavours in a meaty base of beef, chicken, onions, olives and boiled egg (sounds like that Pino empanada, right?), which is covered in a layer of thick, creamy mashed corn and then baked in the oven where the top-most layer caramelises (*mouth waters*).